Servas International

-need for a different hospitality system.

 History

-Servas was founded in 1949, in the aftermath of World War II, by Bob Luitweiler and other Danish students as an international network for people to meet and where suitable, to be offered a short stay, as part of the peace movement.When it started in 1949, host details were printed by country and posted by each country to other member countries.
-Each member country began their own country organization.
-Servas International formed as a federation of all member countries.
-It was originally called Peace Builder but later renamed Servas International.
+Servas was founded in 1949, in the aftermath of World War II, by Bob Luitweiler and other Danish students as an international network for people to meet and where suitable, to be offered a short stay, as part of the peace movement.

-In1989, Pat Knowles wrote a useful account of Servas, from its beginnings up to 1989 that focused on peacebuilding and friendship, and networking.
+In 1989, Pat Knowles wrote a useful account of Servas, from its beginnings up to 1989 that focused on peacebuilding and friendship, and networking.
 Servas International's Peace Secretary was in touch with some international organisations including War Resisters' International, Women's International League for Peace and Freedom, Quaker United Nations Office, Pax Christi International.
 In illustration of its UN status, Knowles reproduced Servas International's submission to the UN Special Session on Disarmament in 1978.
 Knowles also described the initiative in 1986 for Servas groups to recruit a national peace secretary with duties like those of Servas International Peace Secretary.
 Contributions from the peace secretaries of Germany, Poland and Israel are included.
 Knowles explores the connection between travel and understanding asking about the early study groups on non-violence techniques and the question 'can we travel too far, too fast?'